awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-customresponse.md

 `ResponseCode`  <a name="cfn-wafv2-webacl-customresponse-responsecode"></a>
 The HTTP status code to return to the client\.
-For a list of status codes that you can use in your custom reqponses, see [Supported status codes for custom response](https://docs.aws.amazon.com/waf/latest/developerguide/customizing-the-response-status-codes.html) in the [AWS WAF Developer Guide](https://docs.aws.amazon.com/waf/latest/developerguide/waf-chapter.html)\.
+For a list of status codes that you can use in your custom responses, see [Supported status codes for custom response](https://docs.aws.amazon.com/waf/latest/developerguide/customizing-the-response-status-codes.html) in the [AWS WAF Developer Guide](https://docs.aws.amazon.com/waf/latest/developerguide/waf-chapter.html)\.
 *Required*: Yes
 *Type*: Integer
 *Minimum*: `200`